thomasmeessen/DecisionEnginneringProject/report.md

 - __[9]Cybersecurity of communicating systems__.
 A important field of expertise nowadays, the development of cybersecurity is strongly supported by the faculty and associated partners.
 The professorship will contribute to number of existing program, some of which are required by contracts.

-The alternative set here presented do not cover the entire range of possible alternative.
-The reasons is that there is a strong context of cost reduction that have restricted the authors to proposal that are tightly narrow to pass the evaluation grid.
-Most of them are also born from a more or less reformed version of a professorship that have recently been closed.

-One result is that no proposition have required a start-up cost.
-Soo that criteria is dropped

 # Evaluations

 | Criteria                 |  1 |  2 |  3 |  4 |  5 |  6 |  7 | 8 | 9 |
 |--------------------------|----|----|----|----|----|----|----|---|---|